rojo-rbx/rojo/CONTRIBUTING.md

 ```
 Error: failed to open file `/Users/alice/src/rojo/plugin/modules/xyz`
 ```
-, then you haven't initialized the git submodules correct.
+, then the git submodules aren't initialized correctly.
 This can be fixed by running `git submodule update --init` within your existing rojo git clone.

 ## Documentation
 Documentation impacts way more people than the individual lines of code we write.